A Complete Guide to Customer Acquisition: How to Get More Customers & Understand CAC

 Here are three examples of this customer acquisition method in action:

-Sunsama, a planner app, emails its new free trial users 10 days in a row to remind them to plan their work for the day.
-It links directly to the planning screen in-app, as well as to relevant help docs to maximize the part of the app mentioned in that day’s email.
+Sunsama, a planner app, emails new free trial users for 10 consecutive days to remind them to plan their work for the day.

-Another great example comes from Gusto, an HR and payroll platform, with this gentle introduction of its platform and its benefits for small businesses, paired with a customer testimonial.
-They send this after a number of newsletter editions.
+Another strong example comes from Gusto, an HR and payroll platform.
+Gusto sends a gentle introduction to its platform and its benefits for small businesses, paired with a customer testimonial.

 Source: Messaged